-- 8. IFA reserves the right to not make an award in the Innovation Set-Aside.
-If no Innovation Set-Aside award is made, the \$1,000,000 in Tax Credits will be awarded in the General Set-Aside. - 9.
+- 7. The project must meet all building codes (local, state, and federal). - 8.
+All IRS requirements must be met. - 9.
+IFA reserves the right to not make an award in the Innovation Set-Aside.
+If no Innovation Set-Aside award is made, the \$1,000,000 in Tax Credits will be awarded in the General Set-Aside. - 10.
 All LIHTC awards are subject to IFA Board approval.

-E. 2024 QAP REQUIREMENT EXCEPTIONS
+E. 2025 QAP REQUIREMENT EXCEPTIONS

-All 2024 QAP requirements must be met except for the following exceptions to the 2024 QAP requirements.
+All 2025 QAP requirements must be met except for the following exceptions to the 2025 QAP requirements.

 - 1. QAP 1.3A: Tax Credit Cap per LIHTC Unit does not apply to the Innovation Set-Aside award. - 2.
-QAP 1.3C: Developer, General Partner/Managing Member Cap may be exceeded and does not apply to an Innovation Set-Aside award. - 3.
-QAP 1.3E: Community Cap Does not apply to the Innovation Set-Aside award. - 4.
+QAP 1.3C: Developer, General Partner/Managing Member Cap may be exceeded and does not apply to an Innovation Set-Aside award. - QAP 1.3E: Community Cap Does not apply to the Innovation Set-Aside award. - 4.
 QAP 3.4A: Zoning as listed in the QAP does not apply.
 Projects must have proper zoning when applying for the 2024 LIHTC Innovation Set-Aside (at submission). - 5.
 QAP 4.3D: No permanent debt is allowed.
 The project can have permanent debt, but does not need to have debt. - 6.
-QAP Section 6 Scoring Criteria, 2.6I Scoring Determination, 7.2 Selection Criteria, and 7.4 Tiebreakers do not apply.
+QAP Section 6 Scoring Criteria, 2.6(I) Scoring Determination, 7.2 Selection Criteria, and 7.4 Tiebreakers do not apply.
 The Innovation Set-Aside does not have scoring criteria. - 7.
 QAP 7.7 Waiting List does not apply.
-The finalist selected during the 2023 Housinglowa conference is the only Applicant allowed for the 2024 LIHTC Innovation Set-Aside. - 8.
+The finalist selected during the 2024 Housinglowa conference is the only Applicant allowed for the 2025 LIHTC Innovation Set-Aside. - 8.
 QAP 14.6 Minimum Development Characteristics Requests for exceptions specific to an innovation shall be submitted through the Exceptions Tab in the Application prior to Application submission due date. - 9.
 IFA may make other exceptions depending on the nature of the innovation.
 Submit requests through the Exceptions Tab in the Application prior to the Application submission due date.

+APPENDIX Q

-APPENDIX Q IOWA THRIVING COMMUNITIES
+IOWA THRIVING COMMUNITIES

-Projects located in one of the following cities are eligible for 2 points:
+1) A Project that is 100% located in one of the following cities qualify for the 2 points: